vrodriguezf/mlr/doc/knitted/tutorial/tune.md

 ```

-Now, we can run our nested CV.
-For further evaluations, we might
+Now we can run our nested CV.
+For further evaluations, we may
-want to extract the tune results as well.
-Please note, that storing the
+want to extract the results of the tuning run as well.
+Please note that storing
-entire models might be expensive.
+entire models may be expensive.

 ```splus